2023 Brokstedt train stabbing

 On 25 January 2023, a mass stabbing occurred on a Regionalbahn train at the railway station of Brokstedt, Schleswig-Holstein, Germany.
 Two persons were killed, while eight others were injured.

 The perpetrator had arrived in Germany in 2014 and was granted subsidiary protection in 2016, even though he had been known to police.
 The public prosecutor saw the motive for the crime as anger and frustration with his personal situation.
 In February 2023, "considerable shortcomings in the communication and administration of the authorities involved in immigration" were found.

-In April 2024, the perpetrator received a life sentence.
+In April 2024, the perpetrator Ibrahim A. received a life sentence.

 Attack

 The RB train RE 70 number 11223 was a passenger train which departed from Kiel with the destination of Hamburg.
 At the time of the attack, the train carried about 70 passengers.

 Shortly before the train was about to pull into Brokstedt train station at 14:54, passengers noticed the perpetrator taking off his jacket and doing stretching exercises, before he went to stand in a doorway, actively blocking others from exiting.
 When the train came to a halt, the perpetrator began indiscriminately stabbing fellow passengers with a knife he had hidden in a sports bag.
 The first emergency calls came in at 14:56.

 As the attack happened immediately before a scheduled stop, the train's doors were automatically opened to the platform, where around 50 people were present.
 The perpetrator and an injured woman exited the cart, with the former reentering the train through another entrance.
 Inside, the perpetrator attacked 21-year-old Felix Gerike, who had boarded the train in search of a first aid kit, leading to a struggle.
 Gerike was stabbed and slashed ten times and bitten on the nose before he managed to restrain his attacker by the wrists.
 Other bystanders grabbed the perpetrator from behind and were able to disarm him before the perpetrator fled the train.

 By the time Federal Police arrived at around 15:05, several commuters had fixated the perpetrator to the ground on the train platform.
 The station was shut down to facilitate the ongoing emergency response efforts.
 The perpetrator was arrested at 15:16 and taken to hospital for light injuries.